What are pressure injuries?

 - Bathe as often as needed to be clean and comfortable.
 Use gentle soap, and use warm (not hot) water.
 Be careful not to scrub the skin too hard.

 - If you have problems with bowel or bladder control, clean your skin right away if it gets soiled or wet.
 Use a protective barrier cream, lotion, or ointment to protect your skin from wetness.
 Use pads or briefs that absorb moisture and pull it away from your skin.

 - If you have dry skin, use moisturizing cream or lotion to keep your skin from drying out and cracking.

-- Eat healthy foods with enough protein, and get plenty of fluids.
+- Eat healthy foods with enough protein, and get plenty of fluids (unless your doctor has told you to limit your fluid intake).
 That can help damaged skin heal and help new skin grow.

 - Ask your doctor which cushions and pads might help you.
 Some products, such as doughnut-type devices, may actually cause pressure injuries or make them worse.